-Soo Kyung Koo, Executive Director
+Soo Kyung Koo, Consultant

 Soo manages strategic development, fundraising, and external affairs at ILF, coordinating with federal, congressional, corporate, and non-profit partners and ILF Advisory Boards across the U.S. She also executes policy and leadership training for ILF’s students and stakeholders.
 Prior to joining ILF in 2014, she worked at think tanks and had extensive media and political experience in Washington D.C. and South Korea.
 Recently, she has been appointed by County Executive Isiah Leggett to serve on the Montgomery County Community Development Advisory Committee (CDAC) in the position of Public Representative.
 She has been serving on other community- and business-oriented organizations and speaking to policymakers to promote civic engagement by minority groups and leadership diversity in the national decision-making process.
 She holds M.A. in Government from Georgetown University where she graduated with Academic Distinction and B.A. in Political Science from Ewha Women’s University.
 She has recently completed Emerging Leaders, an executive education program at Harvard Kennedy School.